sjefvanleeuwen/signalr-event-hub/README.md

 # SIGNALR Event Hub
-Generic event messaing hub mainly for front end signalling if an asycnhronous task has completed in the backend.
+Generic event messaging hub mainly for front end signalling if an asycnhronous task has completed in the backend.
 This runs via websockets.
 There are 3 websocket node types.

 The main goal of this setup is to update the User Interface when tasks categorized in topics complete their work.
 Also live chat can be supported with this setup.